josh-hs-ko/Thesis/README.md

 ## Module descriptions

 #### Prelude.Category
-Basic definitions of categories, functors, and natural transformations.
+Basic definitions of categories, fun⁻ctors, and natural transformations.
 The collection of objects in a category is an Agda set, i.e., equality on objects is definitional equality, whereas the collection of arrows is a setoid, i.e., a set equipped with an equivalence relation.
-All operations on morphisms must respect the equivalence relation, including the morphism maps of functors.
+All operations on morphisms must respect the equivalence relation, including the morphism maps of fun⁻ctors.

 #### Prelude.Category.Isomorphism
 Categorical definition of isomorphisms, parametrised by an underlying category.